ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

 praying, as you no doubt have yours.

 Besides, when I am alone I can become invisible.
 I can sit
-on the top of a dune as motionless as un uprise of weeds,
+on the top of a dune as motionless as an uprise of weeds,
 until the foxes run by unconcerned.
 I can hear the almost
 unbearable sound of the roses singing.